 County BHS changes eliminated a backlog of over 300 individuals in custody waiting for MHD assessment in May 2024.
 As of January 2025, all MHD referrals are assessed within about 1-2 weeks of referral.
-The Court reorganized its calendars in November of 2024, expanding capacity to hear applications.
-Prior to the reconfiguration, MHD applications could only be heard on Tuesdays in Department 17, alternating between half-day calendars and full day calendars, on Thursdays in Department 8, and occasionally in Department 60 on an as-needed basis.
-Under the reconfiguration, MHD applications may be heard 5 days per week in Department 3, with some half-days on Wednesdays and Fridays being reserved for other types of proceedings.
-The Court continues to experience challenges with the large number of applications on each calendar, contributing to lengthy processes, but improvements have been observed since the reconfiguration was completed.
-Since October 2024, there has been an ADP of over 100 individuals in custody waiting for a MHD decision who are over 90 days from the date BHS completed their assessment.
+The Court reorganized its calendars in November of 2024, expanding capacity to hear applications, but continues to experience challenges with the large number of applications on each calendar, contributing to lengthy processes.
+Since October 2024, there has been an ADP of over 100 individuals in custody waiting for a MHD court decision who are over 90 days from the date BHS completed their assessment.